Ryan Silverfield

 Ryan Daniel Silverfield (born August 4, 1980) is an American football coach.
-He is the head football coach for the University of Memphis, a position he has held since 2020.
+He is the head football coach for the University of Arkansas.
 Silverfield has spent most of his coaching career, which began during his senior year of high school, as either a line coach or a member of the offensive staff.
 He was hired at Memphis by then-head coach Mike Norvell prior to the 2016 season.
 After Norvell's departure to Florida State on December 8, 2019, Silverfield served as the interim head coach before being promoted to head coach on December 28, 2019.

 Playing career

-Silverfield played for The Bolles School in Jacksonville, Florida for four years, winning state championships in 1995 and 1998.
-He then joined the coaching staff as an assistant for the 1999 season, ending his playing career.
+Silverfield played on the defensive side of the ball for The Bolles School in Jacksonville, Florida for four years, winning state championships in 1995 and 1998.
+He then joined the coaching staff as an assistant for the 1999 season, as a neck injury would prevent him furthering his playing career into college.

 Coaching career

+Early coaching career

-Silverfield landed his first college coaching job during his freshman year at Hampden–Sydney College; he opted to coach for his four years in college rather than play.
+Having played on the number one ranked high school team in the nation - The Bolles School - Silverfield endured a career-ending neck injury which ended his playing career.
+Thus, after coaching at his high school alma mater for one year, Silverfield landed his first college coaching job during his freshman year at Hampden–Sydney College.
 He served as an offensive assistant for one year, then as the defensive line coach for his sophomore and junior years, and as the tight ends coach for his senior year.
 For the 2004 season, he served as the head coach at Memorial Day High School in Savannah, Georgia, whom he led to a 1–9 record.
 He then rejoined the college coaching ranks, as he served as the quarterbacks coach at Jacksonville University for one year and a graduate assistant at UCF for two, before joining the Minnesota Vikings staff, where he remained for six years in various positions.
 Following a one-year stint at Toledo, he took a position as an offensive analyst at Arizona State, though he left part of the way through the season to join the Detroit Lions staff as an offensive line coach.